lnarbatovics01/AI-MUD/README.md

 # AI MUD
-MUD created with AI assistance for gun
+MUD created with AI assistance for fun